-The Integrated Solutions AeroStreamTM is a state-of-the-art transceiver for challenging inflight satellite communications environments.
-AeroStream products meet RTCA/DO-160G, Boeing, Airbus and ARINC specifications for commercial aircraft as well as MIL-STD requirements for military aircraft.
-The AeroStreamTM transceiver is in certification process with the FAA.
-AeroStream incorporates Integrated Solutions next generation Spatial AdvantEdgeTM technology to provide high power output with greater efficiency and reliability for airborne satellite communications applications.
-The AeroStream transceiver offers all necessary interfaces to work seamlessly with leading modems and Antenna Control Units, or ACUs, to provide a convenient turnkey solution.
+The AeroStream[®] is a state-of-the-art transceiver for challenging inflight satellite communications environments.
+AeroStream[TM] products meet RTCA/ DO-160G, Boeing, Airbus and ARINC specifications for commercial aircraft as well as MIL-STD requirements for military aircraft.
+The AeroStream[®] transceiver has been certified through the process with the FAA.
+The AeroStream[®] incorporates Integrated Solutions next generation Spatial AdvantEdge[TM] technology to provide high power output with greater efficiency and reliability for airborne satellite communications applications.
+The AeroStream[®] transceiver offers all necessary interfaces to work seamlessly with leading modems and Antenna Control Units, or ACUs, to provide a convenient turnkey solution.
 We offer fully integrated solutions based on our own technology and components.
 Our integrated solutions feature the highest standards of reliability and efficiency combining our own VSAT/modems, antennas and BUCs.
-We leverage our innovative and industry-leading technological capabilities from R&D centers around the world
+We leverage our innovative and industry-leading technological capabilities from R&D centers around the world.